TerrorBlade2002/BookRecommender/README.md

   - Provides a simple “genre” facet for filtering recommendations

 - **Emotion‑Based Ranking**
-  - Applies a fine‑tuned Hugging Face emotion‑classification model (e.g. `distilbert-base-uncased-go-emotions-student`)
+  - Applies a fine‑tuned Hugging Face emotion‑classification model (`distilbert-base-uncased-go-emotions-student`)
   - Scores each description on emotions like Joy, Anger, Fear, Sadness, Surprise, etc.
   - Allows sorting results by any selected tone